gwenvis/AceEngine/readme.md

 ### Version 1.0
 Striped through is added.

+ * Use SDL for image processing instead of ImageMagick
  * Text engine
  * ~~Exporting dialogue as gif~~
  * Actions in the text engine